 Over the years, I have come to understand that enjoying long flights and learning to cope with long flights are two completely different things.
-We can learn to make long flights more tolerable without actually enjoying them.
+We can learn to survive a long flight without actually enjoying it.

 In a perfect world, we’d all fly in the luxury and comfort of first-class.
 And if you have the means to do so, then you’re probably all set.
 However, for the rest of us, we need to do a little extra planning and preparation to make sure that we can survive those really long flights.

 That’s where this article comes in.
 I am going to fill you in on some of the most important tips and tricks we have learned over the years for surviving those really long and painful flights.
 If you follow these tips, you can make your next long flight much less unpleasant.

 When trying to survive a long-haul flight, it is essential to pick the right seat.
 The right seat can mean the difference between a comfortable flight and hours of discomfort and frustration.
 There are several factors that go into picking the right seat location, but the most important factor is the location in your row.